Mosquito Prevention

 Truck spraying is used to:

-• Control and reduce the number of mosquitos that can spread viruses.
+- Control and reduce mosquitoes that spread viruses.

 What are mosquito control trucks spraying?